 Look at the following question:

 The simple answer is that no speed is safe at all times.
-Or, in other words, a posted speed limit of 65 mph does not always mean 65!
+Or, in other words, a posted speed limit of 60 mph does not always mean 60!

 Remember, a posted maximum speed limit shows the fastest speed you may drive under ideal conditions.
 When the weather is bad or there is a lot of traffic, you must slow down.
-It is always unlawful to drive at a speed which endangers the safety of persons or property.
+If you drive faster than conditions allow, you can get a ticket.

 Excessive speed is often the factor that turns a minor incident into a fatal crash.
 It is also the most important cause of car skids.